Go API & SDK Docs v7.4.0

 Overview

-This guide will help you get up and running with PubNub in your Go application.
-The Go SDK provides a simple interface for integrating PubNub's real-time messaging capabilities into your Go applications.
+This guide helps you get up and running with PubNub in your Go application.
+The Go software development kit (SDK) provides a simple interface for integrating PubNub real-time messaging into your Go applications.

 Go's concurrency model with goroutines and channels makes it an excellent choice for building real-time applications that can handle many connections efficiently.
 Whether you're building a web service, CLI application, or backend system, this guide will show you how to get started with PubNub in Go.